-A few years ago, we named the Dolomite Mountains in northern Italy one of the best places to travel in 2019.
-And while so much has changed in the last three years, the appeal of the Dolomites has not waned, especially for outdoor pursuits all year long.
+We named the Dolomite Mountains in northern Italy one of the best places to travel in 2019.
+And while much has changed since, the appeal of the Dolomites has not waned, especially for outdoor pursuits all year long.
 Contributing editor Jane Larkworthy reports on the action.

 DOLOMITES, Italy – The Dolomite Mountains have been on a roll.
 Long a favorite of skiers, this range in northeastern Italy became a UNESCO World Heritage Site in 2009, and the Olympic Committee has named Cortina d'Ampezzo the home of the 2026 Winter Games.
 (Technically, they’re sharing the hosting with Milan.
 Is runway walking a sport?)